This article in depth describes how to set up integration between Salesforce and Aritic Pinpoint. The article is divided into two major parts:

 - Perform requests on behalf of you at any time (refresh_token, offline_access).

 4. You will see the following page with all your saved details.
 From here, copy the Consumer Key and the Consumer Secret.

 Now, open a new tab and login into your Aritic PinPoint account.

-1. Click on Plugins from Settings as shown below.
+1. From your Aritic PinPoint dashboard, Click on the Plugins from top-right Settings as shown below.

 2. Select CRM option to view all the CRMs available for integration.
 Select Salesforce CRM from the list.